michaellperry/aggregator-toy/docs/commutative-aggregate-architecture-analysis.md

             remove: (acc: R, item: any) => R
         }
     ) {
-        // Register for items at the array path this.input.onAdded(arrayPath, this.handleItemAdded.bind(this));
+        // Register for items at the segment path this.input.onAdded(segmentPath, this.handleItemAdded.bind(this));
-        this.input.onRemoved(arrayPath, this.handleItemRemoved.bind(this));
+        this.input.onRemoved(segmentPath, this.handleItemRemoved.bind(this));
     }
 }
 ```